thruthesky/super_library/docs/user.md

 - The user's `display_name` and `photo_url` are mirrored from Firestore to the Realtime Database.
 - The user's `display_name` is also stored in `display_name_lowercase` (in lowercase) for better searchability in both Firestore and the Realtime Database.

+# User fields

+There are several predefined User schema fields in Flutterflwo.
+Super library needs more than those.

+- `display_name_lowercase`: String.
+It's the lower case of the `display_name`
+- `blockedUsers`: List of String.
+It saves the uid of other users who the login user wants to block.
+- `idCardUrl`: Image path.
+If you want users to upload their own ID card, you can upload it on Storage and save the url here.
+And as you know, user document saves private information like email, phone number which should never reveal to the public.
+See [verification](#verification) for detail.
+- `verified`: bool

 # User Authentication